pzingg/jelly-actix-web-starter/README.md

 ## Getting Started
 - Clone this repository.
-- Edit `Cargo.toml` to configure your project name, as well as any other settings you need.
+- Edit `Cargo.toml` to configure your project name, as well as any other settings you need, such as the jelly features, like `jelly/email-smtp`.
+  Add any jelly features to the `default` list in the `[features]` section.
 - Ensure you have Postgresql installed.
 - Install `sqlx-cli`, with:

 ```
 cargo install sqlx-cli --no-default-features --features postgres
 ```

-- Edit `.env.example` to use your settings.
+- Copy `.env.example` to `.env` and edit for your settings.
+Note: the "STATIC_ROOT" variable must be set if the `jelly/static` feature is enabled.
+- Create the database with `sqlx database create`.
 - Run the account migrations with `sqlx migrate run`.
 - Run the server: